Pick a Dub: Music

 sound picture every few bars".
 Hudson did not use the processed sound effects that later became common in the movement, a lack cited as "refreshing" by Bradley, who noted that such early sets reflected "the remixer's art in its purest form".
 The overall effect of Hudson's music is described by brainwashed as "uniquely deep and gothic".

 History

 The album was recorded with Carlton and Aston Barrett of Bob Marley & The Wailers on drums and bass, with additional music supplied by melodica virtuoso Augustus Pablo.
 Snippets of vocal tracks included material by Hudson, Horace Andy and Big Youth.
-It was originally released in 1974 on the Klik label prior to release by Atra.
+It was originally released in 1974 on the Mamba label prior to release by Atra.
 In 1994, it was reissued by Blood and Fire.